ssankarrevathi-source/Sales-Data-Analysis-and-Dashboard/README.md

 #### Exploration
 –  Used PivotTables and charts to analyze sales by region, category, and month.
 #### KPI Identification
--  Defined key metrics like Total Sales, Category-wise Sales, and Monthly Trends.
+-Defined key metrics like Total Sales, Category-wise Sales, and Monthly Trends.
 #### Dashboard Development
 –  Built interactive dashboards in Power BI with slicers, drill-downs, and visuals for storytelling.
 #### Insights & Reporting